Ahmed-Nirzar/C_programming/README.md

 `coin_toss.c        -` This is a simple coin toss program.
 `pass_cmd.c         -` This program checks password in command-line.
 `remove_funct.c     -` This function erase a value.
+`access_struct.c    -` This program demonstrates some ways to access structure members.